 You can start your adventure around Columbus and Union Street.
 This is where you will find some of the best shopping in Little Italy San Francisco.

 North Beach San Francisco is known for its great Italian food, but you will also find some other great restaurants with a broad array of cuisines.
 Below is a list of some of my favorites in this San Francisco neighborhood.

-The Stinking Rose: This is a famous hot spot for anyone that likes a little Italian food with their garlic.
+The Stinking Rose: This is a famous hot spot for anyone who likes a little Italian food with their garlic.
 The name says it all and I highly recommend going only with your closest friends, since there it a LOT of garlic in the food.
-The atmosphere is fun and the food is good.
+The atmosphere is fun, and the food is good.
 It's located right on Columbus Avenue near Broadway Street.
 It's a lot more casual and budget friendly than the North Beach Restaurant.
 See pictures & learn more about what to expect when you stop by here for lunch or dinner.
-Moderate, 325 Columbus Avenue
+Moderate, 430 Columbus Avenue

 Golden Boy Pizza: If you are looking for something really casual and laid back, then you should stop by Golden Boy Pizza on Green Street.
 The menu is simple (pizza and beer only) and the price is right.
 Don't get discouraged if you see a long line outside; most of the locals like to pop in for a quick slice and then head home.
 It's a fun way to experience North Beach San Francisco without the high bill.
 Budget-friendly, 542 Green Street